TomoKulusic/uniqast-processing-file/README.md

 # Uniqast Processing File

-This project contains a Node.js API server, a Golang processing service, NATS message broker, and a MySQL database setup using Docker Compose.
+This project contains a Node.js API server, a Golang processing service, a NATS message broker, and a MySQL database setup using Docker Compose.
+The setup supports both Docker and local development environments.

+The purpose of this project is to extract ftyp and moov atom boxes form mp4 file and to store it as the mp4 file.

+Additional things added:
+- Added environment configs
+- Docker

 ## 🚀 How to Run the Project